BoredDevNL/facetrack/README.md

 # facetrack

-A Simple Arduino project that uses the camera (python script) to turn coordinates into degrees for servos attached to an arduino.
+A Simple Arduino project that uses the camera (python script) to turn coordinates into degrees for servos attached to an arduino and turn on a water pump to spray water.
+(Turret)

 ## Hardware Requirements

 - Arduino board
-- 2 servo motors (horizontal and vertical)
+- 4 servo motors (horizontal, vertical and 2 servo's to turn the pump on/off)
 - LED
 - Webcam
 - USB cable for Arduino connection
+- Water pump
+- Breadboard if you don't have an Arduino sensor board

 ## Pin Configuration

 - horservo: Pin 8
 - verservo: Pin 7
 - LED: Pin 6
+- servo_on: Pin 5
+- servo_off: Pin 4

 ## Software Requirements